kjhass/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal.md

 ![Deploy Blueprint](../images/saml04.png)

-* On the "Customize Blueprint" step of the deployment wizard, the user is asked to provide deploy-time build parameters such as the server password, host network, and Active Directory domain name.
-Note a few key values: first, the **Primary DNS** value *must be equal to the name of the server being created*.
+* On the **Customize Blueprint** step of the deployment wizard, the user is asked to provide deploy-time build parameters such as the server password, host network, and Active Directory domain name. **Note a few key values:** first, the **Primary DNS** value *must be equal to the name of the server being created*.
 Recall that we already added DNS services to the server itself, so THIS is the domain that the new server should use for resolution.
-The **Domain Name** parameter typically contains the full name of the domain (including a suffix such as ".com") while the Net BIOS Name omits the suffix.
+The **Domain Name** parameter typically contains the full name of the domain (including a suffix such as **.com**) while the Net BIOS Name omits the suffix.

 ![Server Build](../images/saml05.png)